Books Set in Africa

 Whether you found this list searching for the best books set in Africa or you are participating in the Book Voyage reading challenge, you’ll find great titles on our list of books set on this vast continent.

 Africa is the second-largest continent by geographic area and also the second-largest population (1.2 billion people) after Asia in both cases.
-All too often in the Western world, we hear Africa described as if it is one homogenous place and the “African people” described as if they are all part of a common group.
-It’s important to remember that Africa is, in fact, a huge, heterogeneous continent.
+In the Western world, we hear Africa described as if it is one place and the “African people” described as if they are one heritage.
+It’s important to remember that Africa is a huge, diverse continent.
 There are 55 member countries of the African Union, more than 3,000 different ethnic groups, and more than 2000 languages spoken.

-In addition to the diversity of its people and cultures, Africa is also rich in biodiversity.
-This continent is home to at least one-fifth of all known species of mammals, birds, and plants, as well as a wide variety of ecosystems, including deserts, drylands, savannahs, tropical forests, and mangrove forests.
-As a result of many factors, including population growth, agricultural practices, rapid urbanization, and illegal wildlife trafficking, Africa’s biodiversity is at serious risk, and it has been estimated that by 2100, as many as 50% of its mammal and bird species could disappear.
-This makes conservation-friendly development an important priority.
+Africa is also rich in biodiversity.
+However, as a result of many factors, including population growth, agricultural practices, rapid urbanization, and illegal wildlife trafficking, Africa’s biodiversity is at serious risk.
+It has been estimated that by 2100, as many as 50% of its mammal and bird species could disappear.
+This makes conservation-friendly development a critical priority.

-Our list of books set in Africa includes historical fiction, contemporary fiction, non-fiction, and memoirs that will illustrate the vast diversity and beauty of this continent.
+Our book recommendation list includes historical fiction, contemporary fiction, non-fiction, and memoirs that will illustrate the vast diversity and beauty of this continent.
+In order to keep our list a manageable length, we did not include a book for every African country.
+Instead, we broke our book recommendations into five geographic sections based on the African Union.

 Books Set in Northern Africa

-We previously included the Northern African countries of Algeria and Egypt on the reading list for the Middle Eastern geopolitical region, and therefore have not included books from these two countries on the reading list below.
+*The Northern African countries of Algeria and Egypt are included on our reading list for the Middle Eastern geopolitical region.

 Book Summary